The biggest group of Holocaust victims were the Jews, an estimated six million were murdered between 1933 and 1945.

 But as with the Jewish population, the persecution of the Roma and Sinti was gradual.

-In addition to the compulsory registration of Jews in 1941, all Roma and Sinti also are requited to be registered.
-On March 29, 1943, the situation for the Roma and Sinti changes completely.
-The head of the SS and German police in the Netherlands, Hans Alvin Reuter, wants to put an end to ‘nomadic life’ in the Netherlands.
+In addition to the compulsory registration of Jews in 1941, all Roma and Sinti were required to be registered.
+On 29 March 1943, the situation for the Roma and Sinti changes completely.
+The head of the SS and German police in the Netherlands, Hans Alvin Reuter, wanted to put an end to ‘nomadic life’ in the Netherlands.
 About 335 Roma and Sinti horses are confiscated during roundups.
 The horses come into the ownership of the Wehrmacht or are sold by the Nazis to farmers.

-On May 14, a telegram arrives at the police presidents in the cities of Amsterdam, Rotterdam, Eindhoven, Arnhem and Groningen.
-According to the report, “all persons residing in the Netherlands, who possess the characteristic of gypsies, must be immediately transferred to camp Westerbork by personnel of the Dutch police”.
+On 14 May, a telegram arrived at the police presidents in the cities of Amsterdam, Rotterdam, Eindhoven, Arnhem and Groningen.
+According to the report, “all persons residing in the Netherlands, who possess the characteristic of gipsies, must be immediately be transferred to Camp Westerbork by personnel of the Dutch police”.

 The national raid took place on 16 May 1944, carried out by members of the Marechaussee, land guards and the Dutch state police.

-All property, money, jewelry, is taken under the guise that everything will be returned.
-Then follows the ‘medical examination’, ‘delousing’ and their hair is shaved off.
-About 245 Roma and Sinti, including at least 123 children, are locked up in a secluded barracks, destitute, bald and dismayed.
+All property, money, and jewellery were taken under the guise that everything will be returned.
+Then follows the ‘medical examination,’ ‘delousing,’ and their hair shaved off.
+About 245 Roma and Sinti, including at least 123 children, were locked up in secluded barracks, destitute, bald and dismayed.

 On Friday 19 May 1944 the 96th train transport with overcrowded wagons leaves Westerbork.
 This outgoing transport, which also includes the Roma and Sinti, was filmed by the Jewish filmmaker Rudolf Breslauer (1903-1945) on behalf of the camp commander Albert Gemmeker (1907-1982) and this recording is known as the ‘Westerbork film’.
 From this film comes the well-known photo of Settela Steinbach, the girl with the headscarf.

-On May 21, 1944, the train transport arrives in Auschwitz-Birkenau.
+On 21 May 1944, the train transport arrives in Auschwitz-Birkenau.
 The Dutch Roma and Sinti are registered, tattooed and brought to Lagerabschnitt B II, the Zigeunerlager.
 It is remarkable that the families in the Zigeunerlager are allowed to stay together.
 People quickly become aware of the mass murders, because the Zigeunerlager is located next to the crematorium.
-In the gypsy camp unimaginable unsanitary conditions prevail and many people die of typhoid fever, diarrhea or of starvation.
-Selections take place in the gypsy camp between the end of May and the beginning of July 1944 and many men and women are transferred to other concentration camps.
+In the gipsy camp, unimaginable unsanitary conditions prevail and many people died of typhoid fever, diarrhoea or of starvation.
+Selections take place in the gipsy camp between the end of May and the beginning of July 1944 and many men and women were transferred to other concentration camps.

-In connection with the expected arrival of large numbers of Hungarian Jews, all Roma and Sinti who remained behind with their children were taken from the Zigeunerlager in the night of 2 to 3 August 1944 and driven into the gas chambers.
+In connection with the expected arrival of large numbers of Hungarian Jews, all Roma and Sinti who remained behind with their children were taken from the Zigeunerlager on the nights of 2-3 August 1944 and driven into the gas chambers.
 It is chaotic.
-The people, including children, understand what awaits them and yell “murderers” and “traitors” at their German guards.
-Their dead bodies are burned in the open, because the furnaces are out of order.
+The people, including children, understand what awaits them and yell, “murderers” and “traitors” at their German guards.
+Their dead bodies are burned in the open because the furnaces are out of order.

 I am passionate about my site and I know you all like reading my blogs.
 I have been doing this at no cost and will continue to do so.
 All I ask is for a voluntary donation of $2, however if you are not in a position to do so I can fully understand, maybe next time then.
 Thank you.
 To donate click on the credit/debit card icon of the card you will use.
 If you want to donate more then $2 just add a higher number in the box left from the PayPal link.
 Many thanks.